Spin-0 bosons near rotating stars: Introduction

 \section{Introduction}

-The observation of the effects of the general theory of relativity in physical systems always has been a very challenging task.
-Since the first observation of light deflection by the Sun or the effect of the frame dragging due to the rotation of the earth \cite{schiff1960possible}, \cite{lense1918einfluss}, the Lense-Thirring effect, that took decades to be observed by the Gravity probe B \cite{everitt2011gravity} or even the recent detection of gravitational waves \cite{Abbott_2016}, we have witnessed great experimental efforts in order to obtain reliable results.
+The observation of the effects of the general theory of relativity in physical systems has always been a challenging task.
+Since the first observation of light deflection by the Sun or the effect of frame dragging due to the rotation of the earth \cite{schiff1960possible}, \cite{lense1918einfluss}, the Lense-Thirring effect, which, after decades of experiments, was finally observed by the Gravity Probe B \cite{everitt2011gravity}, or even the recent detection of gravitational waves \cite{Abbott_2016}, we have witnessed great experimental efforts in order to obtain reliable results.